quxiaofeng/PolyU_beamer_theme/README.md

 ## TODO

-1. Update with PolyU VI
+1. Update with PolyU VI.
-2. gold setting
+2. Add a gold setting following [PolyU's 75th Anniversary](http://75.polyu.hk/) color style.
+Maybe still have to capture a webpage to find colors.